28 years of the best advice from the pages of Cycling Plus

 Eggs are an easy way to get protein into your diet.
 They also provide an excellent range of amino acids to help regulate the metabolic processes and muscle structure.
 Eggs contain vitamin B, which is important to working muscles as it helps release energy from carbohydrates and fat.
 Eggs will also provide you with iron, folate and vitamin B12, which assist in the formation of the red blood cells that transport oxygen.
 Don’t worry about the cholesterol in eggs – it’s saturated fat you should restrict while keeping fat below 35 per cent of your energy intake.

 Absolutely, 25 years on and we’re still egging you on to eat eggs.
-Sports nutritionist Will Girling wrote in issue 322: “With a protein digestibility score of 97 per cent, eggs also provide all nine of the amino acids needed to promote muscle recovery and the building of lean tissue.”
+Cycling Plus's sports nutritionist Will Girling says “With a protein digestibility score of 97 per cent, eggs also provide all nine of the amino acids needed to promote muscle recovery and the building of lean tissue.”
 Will agreed with our ’90s take on eggs and cholesterol.
 “The American Heart Association has announced that consuming eggs has no ties to increased cholesterol or cardiac consequences.”

 Cyclocross from issue one